Skip to content

 Server-side: no input sanitization

-The API endpoint stores user-provided content directly in the database:
+The API endpoint stores whatever the user sends:

 const review = await prisma.review.create({